Last updated on August 24th, 2024 at 06:44 pm

-If you have low back pain that is taking longer than 3 months to heal then chances are that it is chronic low back pain.
-It’s the most common and costly musculoskeletal problem in modern society and is experienced by 70%–80% of adults at some time in their lives2.
-Fortunately, we can manage this by following some most effective yet easy chronic back pain exercises.
+If you have low back pain that is taking longer than three months to heal, then chances are that it is chronic low back pain.
+It’s the most common and costly musculoskeletal problem in modern society and is experienced by 70%–80% of adults at some time 2.
+Fortunately, we can manage this by following some of the most effective yet easy chronic back pain exercises.

-In this article, we will cover some common causes of chronic low back pain and we will discuss in detail all the exercises and tips that will help you get out of this pain.
+In this article, we will cover some common causes of chronic low back pain and discuss in detail all the exercises and tips that will help you get out of this pain.

 What’s chronic back pain

-When a low back pain with or without leg pain (sciatica) persists for 12 weeks or more then it is termed chronic low back pain1.
+When low back pain with or without leg pain (sciatica) persists for 12 weeks or more, it is termed chronic low back pain1.
 In 85% of people suffering from chronic low back pain, pain is non-specific.
-Non-specific low back pain is pain that is not attributed to a recognisable pathology (such as infection, tumour, osteoporosis, rheumatoid arthritis, fracture, or inflammation)1.
+Non-specific low back pain is not attributed to a recognisable pathology (such as infection, tumour, osteoporosis, rheumatoid arthritis, fracture, or inflammation)1.

-Recently I had a client with a complaint of back pain for five years.
-His pain flared up over the last ten days and increases with the slightest forwarding bending.
-MRI report, and X-ray report all ruled out any possibility of lumbar disc hernia.
-Here the cause of chronic back pain is non-specific.
+Recently, I had a client with a complaint of back pain for five years.
+His pain flared up over the last ten days and increased with the slightest forwarding bending.
+MRI and X-ray reports all ruled out any possibility of a lumbar disc hernia.
+Here, the cause of chronic back pain is non-specific.

-He is a thin-built male person around 35 years of age and his occupation involves sitting in front of a computer for long hours.
-Further inquiry reveals that he adopts the wrong sitting posture in his desk job, i.e, stooping forward with forwarding bending at the low back region which could be the possible cause of his pain.
+He is a thin-built male around 35 years of age, and his occupation involves sitting in front of a computer for long hours.
+Further inquiry reveals that he adopts the wrong sitting posture in his desk job, i.e., stooping forward with forwarding bending at the lower back region, which could be the possible cause of his pain.
 So, it is recommended to sit in desktop ergonomics ways to prevent pain.

 Other risk factors include heavy physical work, frequent bending, twisting, lifting, and prolonged static postures.
 Psychosocial risk factors include anxiety, depression, and mental stress at work.
-A study has found direct relation to psychological factors (distress, depressive mood, and somatisation), the pain increases with psychological stress3.
+A study has found a direct relation to psychological factors (distress, depressive mood, and somatisation); the pain increases with psychological stress3.

 Most people with back pain have experienced a previous episode, and acute attacks often occur as exacerbations of chronic low back pain.
 In general, recurrences will occur more frequently and be more severe if people have had frequent or long-lasting low back pain complaints in the past1.